Commission for Customers in Vulnerable Circumstances

 The Commission has published a Call for Evidence and will hold a series of sessions to hear from a broad spectrum stakeholders – from consumer groups, those representing the elderly and people with disabilities, experts on financial vulnerability and mental health charities among others.
 The deadline for submission was 30 May 2018.

-The Commission will report by the end of 2018, and make recommendations for industry, Government and other stakeholders.
+The Commission will report in Spring 2019 and make recommendations for industry, Government and other stakeholders.

 In addition to the work of the Commission, Energy UK will be separately developing a new ‘Vulnerability Charter’ to build on existing commitments and go further to support customers most in need.